Graduated Driver Licensing

 With a Level 1 License, the teen driver may only drive while accompanied by a licensed parent, legal guardian, or designated adult age 21 or older.

 Level 2 License: A teen will advance from a Level 1 License to a Level 2 License, provided all of the mandatory requirements, including a road skills test, have been met.
 Teens must complete both Segment One and Segment Two of the driver education course to qualify for a Level 2 License.
 Teens cannot have a moving violation resulting in a conviction or civil infraction determination, or been involved in an at-fault crash during the 90-day period immediately preceding application.
-The Level 2 License requires the teen to be photographed.

 Level 3 License: A teen will automatically advance to a Level 3 License provided he or she is age 17, has met all driving requirements, and has parental authorization.
 This authorization is granted when the parent or legal guardian signs for the teen’s Level 2 License.
 If the parent does not authorize automatic advancement to a Level 3 License, the teen will remain at Level 2 until the parent accompanies the teen to a Secretary of State branch office and grants authorization, or until the teen turns age 18.
 If the parent has authorized the teen to automatically advance to a Level 3 License and the teen has successfully met all licensing requirements, the Level 3 License will be mailed to the teen.
 There is no need to go to a branch office.